DanielThomas/dotfiles/README.md

 ## Prerequisites ##

-- Make `zsh` your default shell
+- Set `zsh` as your default shell: `chsh -s /bin/zsh`.
+Optionally, use Homebew to install the latest zsh and use `/usr/local/bin/zsh`
-- Install iTerm2
+- For best results, use iTerm2 as your terminal

 ## Install ##